demonmhon/react-16x-starter-components/README.md

 The react 16x starter components.
 The common, starter react components for most project.

+## Disclaimer

-_This is just the react components, it should be included, used by other full react application.
-Using [React Styleguidist](https://react-styleguidist.js.org/) for preview the components._
+This is just the react components.
+It should be included, used, by other full react application.
+Using [React Styleguidist](https://react-styleguidist.js.org/) tp preview the components.

 ## Getting started